MISHO OF THE MOUNTAIN

 Praised by a family psychotherapist and educator as “…a fantastic tale of perseverance…” the adventure relates the odyssey of a little pine tree as she discovers that Success and Beauty may not be what you think and that Purpose may surprise you when you least expect it.

 “Misho of the Mountain” is a book with a mission: to help children cope with hardship and to instill a deep appreciation of nature.
-An engaging adventure for ages 5-9, “Misho…” is for parents, too, to help them open dialogues with their children about tough topics, like what to do if life doesn’t turn out exactly how we expect.
+An engaging adventure for ages 5-9, “Misho…” is for grown-ups, too.
+Misho’s theme helps parents, teachers, and therapists to open dialogues about tough topics, like what to do if life doesn’t turn out exactly how we expect.
 (Read more for parents.)

 You want to prepare your sons and daughters so they can stand up to anything Life puts in front of them, right?
 Reading Misho with your children will help you to raise kids with grit and to start conversations about tough, real-life topics in a safe and encouraging context.

 For Teachers & Therapists